kaltura/playkit-js-ui-managers/README.md

   Manages and controls the side panel, including:

   - When an item is activated in a panel, the other items in that panel are automatically deactivated.
-  - Automatically deactivates a panel when its counter panel is activated\
+  - Automatically deactivates a panel when its counter panel is activated.

     Full API documentation can be found [here](https://kaltura.github.io/playkit-js-ui-managers/docs/api/classes/services_upper_bar_manager_upper_bar_manager.UpperBarManager.html)